smilladion/game-creator/CONTRIBUTING.md

 Q: I want to be able to open the Camera app or Gallery in getCreateView(), how can I do that?

 A: This is a bit complicated, as your component class is not an Activity or a Fragment.
 It is however possible - have a look at the ImageComponent class to see how we did it.

+Q: I don't understand the difference between GameComponent and SolutionComponent.

+A: A GameComponent is purely visual, and is simply an element you add to the game - it can be a block of text, an image etc. A SolutionComponent is what needs to be solved to progress to the next stage of the game.
+Therefor, a stage can only have 1 SolutionComponent.